 Lexam VG Gold has projects in the Timmins area of northern Ontario, Canada, the second largest gold producing region in the western hemisphere.

-Core projects are four properties with developed gold deposits, located in the heart of Timmins Gold Camp, next to large gold mines owned by Goldcorp: Buffalo Ankerite (100% interest), Fuller (100% interest), Davidson Tisdale (68.5% interest) and Paymaster (60% interest).
+Core projects are four properties with developed gold deposits, located in the heart of Timmins Gold Camp, next to large Goldcorp gold mines: Buffalo Ankerite (100% interest), Fuller (100% interest), Davidson Tisdale (68.5% interest) and Paymaster (60% interest).

 The Company has corporate headquarters in the Toronto financial community and exploration and operations management office in Timmins.
 Lexam VG Gold trades on the Toronto Stock Exchange (TSX:LEX), the Frankfurt Exchange (FWB:VN3A) and in the United States (OTCQX:LEXVF).
-Formed on January 1, 2011 by the merger of Lexam Explorations Inc. and VG Gold Corp., Lexam VG Gold is a Company with 27% ownership by Chairman Rob McEwen.
+Formed in 2011 by the merger of Lexam Explorations Inc. and VG Gold Corp., Lexam VG Gold is a company with 27% ownership by Chairman Rob McEwen.

 In 2013 Lexam VG Gold updated NI 43-101 compliant mineral resources on the four core Timmins projects, delineating open pit resources from underground resources.

 In consideration of the proven potential along strike and at depth of the Timmins gold deposits, the Company's developed properties continue to present significant opportunities to increase the resource base.